amol1202/chessCandidates2024/README.md

-# Who will win the CHESS CANDIDATES TOURNAMENT 2024?
+# Who will win the CHESS CANDIDATES TOURNAMENT 2024:smiley:?

+## Some of questions I am trying to answer:
+1. Chances of an Indian player winning the candidate?
+2. Chances of Vidit Gujrathi to win?
+3. Predictions based off pairings?